MP Estate Planning UK

 The Role of Inheritance Tax in the UK

 Understanding inheritance tax is essential for effective estate planning in the UK.
-Inheritance tax can significantly impact the value of the estate you leave behind for your loved ones.
+IHT can significantly reduce the value of the estate you leave behind for your loved ones — and with the nil rate band frozen since 2009, more families than ever are being caught by it.

-The current inheritance tax rate in the UK stands at 40% for estates valued above the nil rate band threshold.
+The current inheritance tax rate stands at 40% on estate values above the nil rate band threshold.
+A reduced rate of 36% applies if you leave 10% or more of your net estate to charity.
 To navigate these rules effectively, it’s crucial to understand the current rates and thresholds.

 Current Inheritance Tax Rates